Hashal890/stark-meeting-6715/README.md

-# Zoomcar Clone
+# Nature basket Clone

-Hello everyone, I'm Harshal Pardeshi builded a clone of `https://zoomcar.com/` in my construct week of Unit-4 at Masai School.
+Hello everyone, I'm Harshal Pardeshi builded a clone of `https://www.naturesbasket.co.in/` in my construct week of Unit-4 at Masai School.
+Link for my project:- `https://naturesbasketclone.vercel.app/`.

 ## Features